ankidroid/Anki-Android/Database-Structure.md

       -- last modified in milliseconds
     scm             integer not null,
       -- schema mod time: time when "schema" was modified.
-      --     If the server scm is different from the client scm a full-sync is required ver             integer not null,
+      --   If server scm is different from the client scm a full-sync is required ver             integer not null,
       -- version
     dty             integer not null,
       -- dirty: unused, set to 0
     usn             integer not null,
       -- update sequence number: used for finding diffs when syncing.
       --   See usn in cards table for more details. ls              integer not null,
       -- "last sync time"
     conf            text not null,